-Following the development of a tax risk register in 2022 to ensure that tax risks are identified and appropriately, the Bank managed undertaken an enhancement of its controls in relation to tax risk over 2023/4 and the enhanced controls are embedded into the Bank's risk and control framework and associated Policies and Procedures.
+Internal controls designed to provide a robust and comprehensive approach to managing tax risks are embedded into the Bank's risk and control framework and associated Policies and Procedures.
 These enhanced controls include a co-sourced arrangement with a professional firm offering the Bank specialist tax support.
 As with all processes and controls these would be subject to independent periodic review by the Bank's internal audit function.